ks3668/Solar-Energy/README.md

-# Team-19
+# Solar Energy
-This is Team 19's group project GitHub repository for MGT 6203 (Canvas) Spring of 2023 semester.
+This is Team 19's group project for MGT 6203 Spring of 2023 semester.

-Data for this project is available in the DropBox link available in the Data directory.
+This project aims to analyze solar power trends and adoption factors using solar generation data, customer survey responses, and electricity cost data.

-There is no need to install anything for this project as the code is hosted in Google Colab.
-The link to the Colab file as well as a copy of the .ipynb file can be found in the Final Code directory.
-All of the models can be run directly in the Google Colab Notebook.
-It will read in the necessary data from the DropBox.
+The notebook file can be found in the Files directory.
+The code is reading in the necessary data through a DropBox link.
+Data for this project can be found in the Data directory.